hungrypc/typescript-web-framework/notes.md

 new User({name: "sdflsda"}, new Eventing())
 ```
+However, it's cumbersome to constantly instantiate Eventing when instantiating a new User

 2. Only accept dependencies into constructor, define static class method to preconfigure User and assign properties afterwards
 ```ts